Photos from the event

 Suchita Kulkarni is a theoretical physicist working on the topic of dark matter with a close connection with experimental particle physics.
 She is also an associate theorist with the CMS experiment.
 She completed her PhD from the University of Bonn in 2011 and is currently an Elise Richter fellow at the Austrian Academy of Sciences in Vienna.
-She will soon embark on establishing her own group on dark matter phenomenology and is supported by the Austrian Science Fund.
+She will soon embark on establishing her own group on dark matter phenomenology at the University of Graz and is supported by the Austrian Science Fund.
 She wishes to unravel the mystery of dark matter with the help of results from experiments.

 Patricia Rebello Teles, Physicist, University of the State of Rio de Janeiro, CMS Experiment